FlaskSimpleAuth Tutorial

 # update "acme.conf"

-Then we need token secret and route which allows to create a token.
+Then we need a token signature secret and a route to create a token.

 Edit File acme.conf to add the secret and delay of your chosing: